newrelic/nr1-victory-visualizations/catalog/documentation.md

  SELECT [aggregate1, aggregate2] FROM [event] FACET [attribute]
  ```

- The query requires two aggregate functions to act as the top and bottom of the range for a facet.
+You must supply two aggregate functions to act as the top and bottom of the range for a facet.

 | NRQL feature   | Usage      | Required |
 | -------------- | ----------- | ----------- |